 - help you to have better relationships with the people in your life

 - experience feelings and create a more joyful life, even if life is not perfect.

-Our child psychologist at Westbourne Park Psychology is Joanne Spadavecchia
+Our child psychologists at Westbourne Park Psychology are clinical child psychologist Helen White and Joanne Spadavecchia

 A child psychologist treats emotional problems such as anxiety, sleep disturbance and a wide range of clinical disorders.
 Our child psychologists work with parents to solve behaviour and mental health problems in children and young people.
 Cognitive Behaviour Play Therapy is offered to younger children.

 The parent is usually asked to speak with the psychologist before she sees the child, and parents are, especially with young children, involved in the treatment program.
 For young children, the parenting component is very important to therapy outcomes.